-Purpose of Form
+Purpose of Schedule

-Use this schedule if a PA S corporation, partnership or limited liability company filing as a partnership or PAS corporation for federal income tax purposes derives business income from sources within and outside Pennsylvania or is located in a Keystone Opportunity Zone (KOZ).
+Use this schedule if a PA S corporation, partnership or entity formed as a limited liability company that is classified as a partnership or PA S corporation for federal income tax purposes derives business income from sources within and outside Pennsylvania or is located in a Keystone Opportunity Zone (KOZ).
 If one or more of the partners is a C corporation, the partnership must also complete PA-20S/PA-65 Schedule H-Corp and submit a copy to each corporate partner.

 Important.
-Railroad, truck, bus, airline, pipeline, natural gas, or water transportation companies do not use the 3 factor approach shown on Schedule H. Rather, they use a special apportionment at the bottom of the schedule.
+Railroad, truck, bus, airline, pipeline, natural gas or water transportation companies do not use the 3 factor approach shown on Schedule H. Rather, they use a special apportionment at the bottom of the schedule.
 See Special Apportionment.

-If an entity receives a federal Schedule K-1 from another pass through entity, Do not use the schedule to apportion PAsource income from other entity.
-Report the information on PA-20S/PA-65 Information Return, Part I, Line 1b and Part II, Lines 2b and 2f.
+If an entity receives a federal Schedule K-1 from another pass through entity, do not use PA-20S/PA-65 Schedule H to apportion PA-source income from another entity.
+Report the information on PA-20S/PA-65 Information Return, Part I. Line 1b and Part II, Lines 2b and 2f.

-The PA-20S/PA-65 Schedule H applies to both PAS corporations and partnerships, including limited liability companies filing as S corporations and partnerships.
+The PA-20S/PA-65 Schedule H applies to both PAS corporations and partnerships, including entities formed as limited liability companies that are classified as partnerships or PA S corporations for federal income tax purposes.